 Most people hear Cubism and immediately think of Pablo Picasso.
-And while we love the father of Cubism, collage and constructed sculpture (all C’s), there’s much more to this avant-garde art movement from the 20th century.
-Full of cubes, mystery and abstractism, Cubism is always fun and new.
+And while we love the art by the father of the three C's: Cubism, collage and constructed sculpture, there’s much more to the 20th century avant-garde art movement.
+Full of cubes, mystery and abstractism, Cubism is always creating art that's fun and new.

-Here we break down just how Cubism came about and how it’s been modernized.
-Come and check out these cubes for yourself.
+Here we break down just how Cubism came about and how it’s been modernised.

-No matter that Cubism became one of abstract art’s most important movements, its name actually began with an insult.
-Art critic Louis Vauxcelles derided the new style as merely “little cubes”, believing the work vastly inferior to traditional paintings with more realistic perspectives.
+No matter that Cubism became one of abstract art’s most important movements, its name actually began as an insult.
+Art critic Louis Vauxcelles derided the new style as merely “little cubes”, believing the work to be vastly inferior to traditional paintings which featured more realistic perspectives.

-It was another French art critic, Guillame Apollinaire, who came up with the exact term Cubism (or Cubisme, to use the French).
+It was another French art critic, Guillame Apollinaire, who came up with the exact term 'Cubism' (or Cubisme in French).
 But instead of outrage, he used Vauxcelles’s term positively, being an early champion of the style.

-Good question!
-It was none other than that trailblazer of modern art, Pablo Picasso.
-Although himself inspired by the work of George Suerat, the idea of multiple perspectives based on flat, geometric shapes was a new idea.
+It was none other than the trailblazer of modern art, Pablo Picasso.
+Although he was himself inspired by the work of George Suerat, the idea of multiple perspectives based on flat, geometric shapes was a new idea.

 The movement originated in France, as seen by Picasso’s artwork title, but soon expanded worldwide.
 Some of the original Cubists were not French, although they were residing and exhibiting in France at that time.
 And, of course, Picasso was Spanish.